Nashik

 Nashik is one of the Hindu pilgrimage sites of the Kumbh Mela, which is held every 12 years.

-According to the Ramayana, Nashik is where Lakshmana cut off the nose of the demoness Shurpanakha on the banks of the Godavari River.
+According to the Ramayana, Nashik is where Lakshmana cut off the nose of the demoness Surpanakha on the banks of the Godavari River.
 It is also called Panchavati.

 It was known as "Gulshanabad" during the Mughal period.

 History

 Mythology

 Nashik was known as "Padmanagar" during the Satya Yuga, "Trikantak" during the Treta Yuga, "Janasthana" during the Dvapara Yuga, and finally "Navashikh" or "Nashik" during the Kali Yuga, according to Hindu traditions.
 Nashik is significant in history, social life, and culture.
 The city is located on the banks of the Godavari River, making it a sacred site for Hindus around the world.
 During his 14-year exile from Ayodhya, Rama, the king of Ayodhya, is said to have made Nashik his home.

+According to Hindu tradition, Nashik is associated with the epic Ramayana: it is the place where Lakshmana severed the nose of the demoness Shurpanakha on the banks of the Godavari River during the 14-year exile of Rama, Sita, and Lakshmana.
+The area around Panchavati is considered sacred and features several temples and holy sites.

 Nashik Tram

 The Nashik Tram was started from the Old Municipal Building on the main road to Nashik Road railway station around 1889.
 The tram served the people of Nashik for almost 44 years.
 The tram station was at the Main Road, and the tram reached the Nashik Road railway station via the present Main Road, Bhadrakali Market, Ghasbazar, and Phalke Road.
 It covered a distance of about eight to ten kilometres, and the stretch used to be covered with dense jungle at the time.
-In the article ‘Nashik-then’, poet Kusumagraj wrote: "If the carriages were full, the tram would leave.
+In the article 'Nashik-then', poet Kusumagraj wrote: "If the carriages were full, the tram would leave.
 It would ring the bell and drive out of the village to the main road and then to the grass market.